yayahjb/neartree/NearTree/README_NearTree.txt

             include every point that was loaded;
         tInside is returned as the NearTree or container of objects that were found within a radius dRadius of the probe point
-        if the tIndices argument is given it will ve returned as a parallel vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points Insert'ed
+        if the tIndices argument is given it will be returned as a vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points Insert'ed